 Under the Americans with Disabilities Act disability discrimination occurs when an employer treats an individual differently because of a known or suspected disability by:

-● Refusing reasonable accommodation to an employee that has a physical or mental disability, which would allow them to work comfortably and efficiently.
+- Refusing reasonable accommodations to an employee that has a physical or mental disability, which would allow them to work comfortably and efficiently.

-An example of disability discrimination could be when a worker has been out due to a work injury and has a discussion with the human resources department and employer about coming back to work and having reasonable accommodations.
+If you’re in York, Pennsylvania with a Disability Discrimination issue we can help.
+An example of disability discrimination could be when a worker has been out due to a workplace injury and has a discussion with the human resources department and employer about coming back to work and seeking reasonable accommodations.
 The employer is not helpful, or after they’ve come back to work, some issues arise.

 The Americans with Disabilities Act

 This act makes it illegal for private employers, state and local governments, unions or employment agencies to discriminate against qualified individuals who are disabled from participating in promotions/job opportunities, increased training, pay increases, or any other aspect of employment including being fired.
 Our Pennsylvania and West Virginia disability discrimination lawyers know how to protect your rights.